Holden Astra: Sixth generation (PJ; 2015)

 The sixth generation Astra is based on General Motors' Delta II platform and went on sale in 2015.
-The same car was part of a failed attempt by Opel to establish itself in Australia between 2012 and 2013.
+The same car, as the Opel Astra, was part of a failed attempt by Opel to establish itself in Australia between 2012 and 2013.

-The range included the Astra GTC, GTC Sport and VXR three-door hatchbacks, sold at significant lower prices than the preceding Opel models.
+The Holden Astra PJ range included the Astra GTC, GTC Sport and VXR three-door hatchbacks, sold at significant lower prices than the preceding Opel models.
 The VXR featured a turbocharged 2.0 L direct injection engine with a power of 206 kW and torque of 400 Nm.